lukamiletic95/papers/Current solution.md

 	4. If 2 == false, FN stores T inside its Mempool.
 	5. FN then gossips (broadcasts) T to everyone in its peer subset.

-It is noticeable that the number of messages
+If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are sent is equal **

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1MDIzOTM1OSwtNDMzMjAyNDcyLDQ0ND
+eyJoaXN0b3J5IjpbLTE4Njk0NzUzMDIsLTQzMzIwMjQ3Miw0ND
-k4NzE1NiwxMTUzNzA2NDI2LC0xMjYxMzEyMzYzLDUyNDAzMzUw
+Q5ODcxNTYsMTE1MzcwNjQyNiwtMTI2MTMxMjM2Myw1MjQwMzM1
-NCwxODk2NDI0MzY4LC0xMTYyNzMwMDY2LC0zOTMxMjUzMzIsMz
+MDQsMTg5NjQyNDM2OCwtMTE2MjczMDA2NiwtMzkzMTI1MzMyLD
-EzNDcxMjc0XX0=
+MxMzQ3MTI3NF19
 -->